SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 So far we have created a relatively bare environemnt, but we can install packages into the new environment just as we can on our own machines.
-Let's now install Matplotlib into this environment:
+Let's now install Matplotlib and a recent Tensorflow version into this environment:

 ~~~
-$ conda install matplotlib
+$ mamba install matplotlib tensorflow-gpu\>=2.5
 ~~~
 {: .bash}

-Conda automatically works out which extra packages need to be present for Matplotlib to work, and then prompts to install them.
+Mamba automatically works out which extra packages need to be present for Matplotlib and Tensorflow to work, and then prompts to install them.
+In the latter case, since we requested the GPU version of Tensorflow, it automatically installs all of the requisite CUDA libraries as well.

-You could alternatively have specified `matplotlib` directly to the `conda create` command, and it would have been installed when the environment was created.
+You could alternatively have specified the packages directly to the `conda create` command, and it would have been installed when the environment was created.
+(This would use Conda's solver, though, which would take longer to work out what needed installing.)

 If you wanted to create a full Anaconda Python installation to base your environment on, you can do this with